jonathan-odonnell/milestone-project-3/README.md

     - The featured products carousel is clearly highlighted on the home page.
     - This contains information about the latest products including its name and an image of each product.
-    - If the user clicks on the product image, they are taken to the product's review page where can find out more about the product, view its ratings and read user reviews on the product's page.
+    - If the user clicks on the product image, they are taken to the product's review details page where can find out more about the product, view its ratings and read user reviews on the product's page.

 ![Image of the newsletter sign up form](static/images/site/newsletter.png)